How to get the most out of patio season

 . . . . . . .

-Throw in a grill of your choice, fresh food and drinks and just add family and friends.
+Throw in your grill of choice, fresh food and drinks, a fun playlist…then just add family and friends.
 Enjoy your summer.